 Daughter, as a Fiduciary conducting a real estate transaction under a power of sale in a Durable Power of Attorney, should include additional language in the Offer and Purchase and Sale Agreement.
 These documents should state that even after the Offer is accepted or the Purchase and Sale Agreement signed, that if another buyer comes to the Seller with a higher offer, the Seller, as a Fiduciary, needs to entertain that higher offer as well as give the present Buyer a chance to increase his or her bid.
 The purpose of this clause is to ensure that Daughter can always obtain the highest value for the home.
 It also protects her against possible legal action brought buy potential heirs or other interested parties who think that the highest price was not obtained.

 The Offer and Purchase and Sale Agreement should also include additional language stating that the sale is contingent on the Seller obtaining a License to Sell Real Estate from the Probate Court, should one be required.
 The reason for this is that sometimes the Buyer’s financer requires a License to Sell to make sure that clear title is obtained.
 This process can be time consuming because it requires court intervention and may prevent the closing from happening on the scheduled date.
 Without this language the Daughter would be contractually obligated to close on the property but unable to perform, and could be held in default of the Agreement.

 As you can see, what seems to be a simple question “what should I do with my mother’s house” has many working parts and variables.
 If you find yourself in this situation, we recommend speaking with an experienced attorney to help guide you through this process.
-Many law firms, including the Law Office of Frank V. Grimaldi, can handle the matter in its entirety or in a tailor-made supervisory/consulting capacity.
+Contact The Law Office of Frank V. Grimaldi, to handle the matter in its entirety or in a tailor-made supervisory/consulting capacity.